Clay Higgins: Local law enforcement

 In 2004, Higgins became a patrol officer for the Opelousas City police department.
 By 2007, police chief Perry Gallow was prepared to take major disciplinary action against Higgins who was accused of beating a Black man who was handcuffed, then lying about it.
 In a letter to the city council, the police chief wrote, "Clay Higgins used unnecessary force on a subject during the execution of a warrant and later gave false statements during an internal investigation...although he later recanted his story and admitted to striking a suspect in handcuffs and later releasing him".
 Higgins resigned before disciplinary action could be imposed.

 The other patrolman involved in the 2007 incident, John Chautin, was later hired as a member of Higgins' congressional office in 2017.
 Chautin was first hired as a field representative but as of 2025, works as Higgins' district office director.

-During the 2007 investigation into his mistreatment of an unarmed and handcuffed Black man, Higgins was caught in his SWAT vehicle and gear making an alcohol purchase at a gas station in violation of department rules.
+During the 2007 investigation, Higgins was caught in his SWAT vehicle and gear making an alcohol purchase at a gas station in violation of department rules.
 Higgins and another officer were heading to a competition including other members of the SWAT team.
 St. Landry Sheriff Bobby Guidroz would later claim he would have never hired Higgins had he known of these events.

 In September 2016, during his congressional campaign, Higgins claimed to have resigned from the police force for other reasons, calling Gallow "a peacock, a colorful, flightless bird".
 Gallow, by then retired as police chief, publicly disputed Higgins's version of events.

 Higgins worked for the Port Barre police department through 2010.
 In 2011, he joined the St. Landry Parish sheriff's office.
 After the office's public information officer was reassigned in October 2014, Higgins was appointed to the position and promoted to captain.
 As public information officer, Higgins made videos for the parish Crime Stoppers program.
 He first used standard scripts, but began to improvise in his own style, appealing to suspects to surrender and sometimes threatening them by name.
 His videos went viral, and in 2015 he was described by national media as the "Cajun John Wayne" for his intimidating persona.
 Sheriff Bobby Guidroz urged restraint, advising Higgins to refrain from personal comments about suspects and to keep a professional tone in his videos.